 Dr. Sharon Zink is the author of Welcome to Sharonville (Unthank Books, 2014) which was long-listed for The Guardian First Book Award.
 A former Young Poet of the Year, her first collection, Rain in the Upper Floor Café, was published when she was seventeen, her short fiction winning her the title of Writers Inc. Writer of the Year and leading to her being shortlisted for The Raymond Carver Prize and in The New Writer competition four years running.

 After being an English Literature academic, Sharon now works as a writing tutor and literary consultant.
-She has extensive editorial and mentoring experience, having worked privately with a wide range of writers, as well for agencies and publishers worldwide.
+She has extensive editorial and mentoring experience, having worked privately with a wide range of writers, as well as for agencies and publishers worldwide.
 Her former clients include the bestselling author Amanda Prowse and the critically acclaimed Mark Gartside.

 Caroline Green is an award-winning, best-selling author of fiction for both young people and adults.
 Her first book, Dark Ride, won the Waverton Good Read Award and the RoNA Young Adult Novel of the year in 2011.
 Cracks, her second book, was nominated for nine awards and featured on Radio Four’s Open Book as one of its teen reads of 2013.
 Hold Your Breath, her third, won the Oldham Brilliant Book Award for the Young Adult category.
 Writing as Cass Green, her adult debut The Woman Next Door was a Number 1 e-book bestseller.
 In A Cottage, In A Wood is her second adult novel.

 Caroline works extensively in schools teaching creative writing and is currently Writer in Residence at East Barnet School and teaches Writing for Children at City University.

 Dr Sara Bailey